-Expiration Date: The earlier to occur of (a) [Expiration Date], and (b) any Early Expiration Date designated by the Put Option Buyer.
+Expiration Date: The earlier to occur of (a) May 16, 2001 in the case of the Short Term FRN and May 18, 2004 in the case of the Long Term FRN, and (b) any Early Expiration Date designated by the Put Option Buyer.

-At any time during which an Early Expiration Event (as defined in Annex 5 hereto) has occurred and is continuing, the Put Option Buyer may, by written notice to the Put Option Seller, designate a day not earlier that the date on which such notice is effective as an “Early Expiration Date”
+At any time during which an Early Expiration Event (as defined in Annex 6 hereto) has occurred and is continuing, the Put Option Buyer may, by written notice to the Put Option Seller, designate a day not earlier than the date on which such notice is effective as an “Early Expiration Date”.

 Latest Exercise Time: 4:00 p.m.
-New York Time
+New York Time.

 Expiration Time: 4:00 p.m.
-New York Time
+New York Time.

-Conditions to Exercise: Notwithstanding anything to the contrary contained in the Definitions, it shall be a condition precedent the effectiveness of any exercise the Option by the Put Option Buyer that:
+Conditions to Exercise: Notwithstanding anything to the contrary contained in the Definitions, it shall be a condition precedent to the effectiveness of any exercises of the Option by the Put Option Buyer that:

-(i) no Potential Early Expiration Event (as defined in Annex 5 hereto) or Early Expiration Event shall have occurred and be continuing, and, no such Potential Early Expiration Event or Early Expiration Event would occur as a result of settlement in accordance with the exercise; and
+(i) no Potential Early Expiration Event (as defined in Annex 6 hereto) or Early Expiration Event shall have occurred and be continuing, and, no such Potential Early Expiration Event or Early Expiration Event would occur as a result of settlement in accordance with the exercise; and